 - Medication side effects

-- Vocal cord growths
+- Vocal cord growth

 - Vocal cord injuries

-- Gastroesophageal reflux (Acid reflux) which is stomach acid that moves up your throat irritating your vocal cords.
+- Gastroesophageal reflux (Acid reflux) is stomach acid that moves up your throat irritating your vocal cords.

-- Disease that affect the nervous system.
+- Diseases that affect the nervous system.

 Tips to Alleviate hoarseness

 Here are some tips that can help minimize hoarseness.